httpie/cli/docs/packaging/linux-debian/README.md

-# HTTPie on Debian, Ubuntu and derived
+# HTTPie on Debian, Ubuntu, and derived

 Welcome to the documentation about **packaging HTTPie for Debian GNU/Linux**.